If you miss a deadline with MTD, Making Tax Digital penalties are triggered fast. In these terms, HMRC isnโt really forgiving.

 - 4. MTD for VAT penalties vs MTD for income tax penalties

-- 5. Avoid penalties with digital compliance
+- 5. How to avoid MTD penalties with digital compliance

 - 6. HMRC appeals: challenging a penalty

-- 8. Use digital records and stay compliant with WallsMan Creative
+- 7. Use digital records and stay compliant with WallsMan Creative

 HMRC introduced a new points-based system to handle Making Tax Digital penalties.
 It’s all designed to hit repeat offenders, not one-off mistakes.